dokku-alt/dokku-alt/README.md

 The `pluginhook` command simply loops through all plugin scripts found in the path defined by the environment variable `PLUGIN_PATH` and passes the same arguments.
 This means installing a plugin is as simple as putting it in your `PLUGIN_PATH`.
-The result is that any plugin that implements the `post-commit` hook will have its implementation run, and any plugin that does will just exit and be ignored.
+The result is that any plugin that implements the `post-commit` hook will have its implementation run, and any plugin that doesn't will just exit and be ignored.

 ## Filter pipelining with plugins